 8.64 Off-Map Regroup.
 It is possible pursuing cavalry may end up off-map.
 They may not re-enter the game until the player uses his OC to declare that his entire Orders Phase is to Regroup and Return the cavalry (regardless of range or location).
 A cavalry Regroup and Return Order applies to all off-map cavalry from that army.
 It allows the off-map cavalry to re-enter the map within 2 hexes of the hex by which it left, using as much of their MA as they wish.

-8.65 Cavalry units that are off-map because they pursued are not considered when determining Rout Points.
+8.65 Cavalry units that are off map because they pursued are not considered when determining Rout Points.
+Leaders that are off map do not activate.